 The application domain model also referred to as domain model or concepts model defines the concepts related to the domain of the target application.
-Two components are important: the application functions and data model.
-Each function corresponds to a business goal which is accomplished by carrying on one or several user tasks.
+Two components have a particular importance for the user interface design: the application functions and data model.
+Each function corresponds to a business goal, which is accomplished by carrying on one or several user tasks.

 This mapping is often neglected in the development of interactive systems, although it provides with an important bridge between software engineering and human-computer interaction.

-In order to present our work we will use the example.
+In order to present our work we will use an example.
 The purpose of the application is the management of data about products, clients and orders in a trade company.
 The mapping could be expressed as a task model represented in Figure 1 by using the CTT graphical notation.